coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 ```

-You can get your client Id from your Auth0 application details page.
+You can get your client Id from your Auth0 application details page in the **Settings** section.

 Next thing you will do is create 3 modules.
-Each service will do the following
+Each module will do the following

-1. A module to hold all the methods and properties to handle our authentication flow (auth-service.js)
+1. A module to hold all the methods and properties to handle the authentication flow (auth-service.js)
 2. A module that controls the authentication flow process (auth-process.js)
-3. A module that loads our application homepage (app-process.js)
+3. A module that loads the application homepage (app-process.js)

-All these modules will reside in the `main` process of our Electronjs application
+All these modules will reside in the `main` process of the Electronjs application

 Navigate to the directory `src/main` and create a folder named `services`.

-Inside this `services` folder create a file named `auth-service.js` and paste in the code below:
+Inside this `services` folder, create a file named `auth-service.js` and paste in the code below:

 ```javascript